88 Days of Farm Work – All your questions answered!

 When?
 November - December

-Shed work is the stage between picking the produce and having it head to the store.
+Shed work is the packing stage between picking the produce and buying it in-store.
 It involves sorting out the good from the bad and making sure it looks ready for the public eye.

 Perks?
 Hourly pay

 Cons?
 Shed work is SUPER boring.
-Especially in the stricter farms, as you aren’t allowed to listen to music or anything.
-In our case, it involved standing in one spot for 10+ hours doing mind numbing monotonous work.
+Especially in the stricter farms, as you aren’t allowed to listen to music or talk.
+In our case, it involved standing in one spot for 10+ hours doing mind-numbing monotonous work.